NSIRC Scholarships Terms and Conditions 2019/20

 The College of Engineering, Design and Physical Sciences & TWI are offering substantial scholarships for Home, EU and Overseas fee paying students starting the full time or part time MSc in Structural Integrity (Asset Reliability Management) or MSc Oil and Gas Engineering programme in September 2019/20.

-Before an offer of a place is made to you, Brunel will use the information you have provided in your application form to assess your fee status against regulations set by the UK government.
+to assess fee status against regulations set by the UK government.
 For information on these regulations please visit the independent organisation UKCISA’s website.

 Scholarship holders may be expected to represent Brunel as ambassadors throughout their time at the University and to participate occasionally in various activities to help promote the University.
 Activities might involve representing the programme at internal and external marketing and recruitment events, providing testimonials and/or other initiatives as appropriate.
 Scholarship winners will be contacted by the College or Marketing team as and when participation is required.